Discord-Oxygen/Discord-Console-hacks/README.md

 <details>
 <summary>Expand</summary>

-  This script is intended for people (>18) whose accounts have been wrongfully marked as underage and who don't want to dox their personal data / ID on the internet.
+This script is intended for people (>18) whose accounts have been wrongfully marked as underage.
 Don't use it for other purposes.

 ```js
 var findModule=(item)=>window.webpackChunkdiscord_app.push([[Math.random()],{},(req)=>{for(const m of Object.keys(req.c).map((x)=>req.c[x].exports).filter((x)=>x)){if(m.default&&m.default[item]!==undefined)return m.default}}])